 Prep your child’s uniform ahead of time and encourage them to try it on at home.
 This will allow them to become more comfortable and familiar with their new everyday attire.
 Seeing themselves in their uniforms often adds a huge sense of excitement for day 1 and helps them visualise their big step.
 Preparing lunch boxes, bags and any other resources in good time is also recommended.
 If you are looking for some inspiration, have a look at our healthy lunchbox ideas for nursery blog.

-Parents and children can join a Zoom call with their new teacher to welcome them to their new class.
+Parents and children Meet and greet with their new teacher to welcome them to their new class the week prior to starting.
 Meeting your new teacher prior to the beginning of the new year is a great way to form an initial connection; it also allows some get-to-know-you time in which our teachers can find out about your child’s interests and passions.
 We can answer any questions that you or your child may have, and when it comes to day 1 of nursery, your child will feel much more relaxed as they will have already met their teacher.

 We are so excited to see the children return to nursery and can’t wait to meet some of our new joiners.
 All of our teachers are ready for the new year of learning and development.
 Our aim in the first week of nursery is to help the children settle in and feel comfortable in their new environments and routines.
 If you have any questions about day 1 of nursery, please don’t hesitate to contact us.